 Above: Neal Merrick Blackwood

-Merrick Music and Music City Scoring is owned by Neal Merrick Blackwood of the Grammy Hall Of Fame, Blackwood (The Blackwood Quartet, The Blackwood Brothers Quartet, The Blackwoods, The Blackwood Singers, Terry Blackwood, James Blackwood, Billy Blackwood, Jimmy Blackwood, etc.) gospel family.
+Merrick Music is owned by Neal Merrick Blackwood of the Grammy Hall Of Fame, Blackwood Gospel Family (The Blackwood Quartet, The Blackwood Brothers Quartet, The Blackwoods, The Blackwood Singers, Terry Blackwood, James Blackwood, Billy Blackwood, Jimmy Blackwood, Ron Blackwood, RW Blackwood, Mark Blackwood, etc.).
 Merrick Music was founded in 1990 by Neal Merrick Blackwood in Nashville, Tennessee.
 Neal Merrick Blackwood is a classical musician, composer, orchestrator, conductor, arranger, over-all contractor, recording engineer and producer.
 Neal has worked under many Grammy Award winning production teams/monikers in world-renowned recording studio facilities and concert venues with countless legendary artists representing many styles of music for well over 40 years.
 Neal Merrick Blackwood’s compositions are distributed worldwide by Universal Music Group and Merrick Music.
 Neal Merrick Blackwood’s music is used in films, TV shows, commercials, radio, live performances, etc. Neal Merrick Blackwood has been a voting member of NARAS (The Recording Academy/Grammy Awards) and has served as part of the NARAS Producers and Engineers Wing for many years.
 Neal has also been a member of the AES (Audio Engineering Society) and the AFM (American Federation of Musicians) for many years.
 Neal has worked with artists and clients that include: The Blackwoods, The Blackwood Quartet, Terry Blackwood, PBS, BBC, The Walt Disney Company, The Suzuki Method, Warner Classics, Universal Music Group, Decca Records, The Olympic Games, Cyndi Lauper, Dolly Parton, Bill Mize, Julie Fowlis, Nashville Symphony, Margaret Cornils Luke, Psalm Space, etc.

 The following is Neal’s extended biography which goes into greater detail about some of his personal history and some of the things that he has been involved with in the past.